processone/docs.ejabberd.im/content/admin/installation.md

 runtime system.

 ## Autostart on Linux

+If you compiled ejabberd from source code or some other method that doesn't setup autostarting ejabberd, you can try this method.

 On a \*nix system, create a system user called 'ejabberd', give it write access to the directories `database/` and `logs/`, and set that as home.